An Educated Warm Start For Deep Image Prior-Based Micro CT Reconstruction: Deep Image Prior

 \section{Deep Image Prior}

-The idea of DIP \cite{Ulyanov:2018} is to find the minimizer of the fidelity $\|Ax - y_\delta\|^2$, under the assumption that the unknown $x$ is the output of a CNN, $x = \varphi_\theta(z)$, where $z$ is a fixed random vector, and $\theta\in\mathbb{R}^p$ denotes the network's parameters to be learned.
-The network architecture is based on U-Net \cite{ronneberger2015u}.
+The idea of DIP \cite{Ulyanov:2018} is to find a minimizer of the fidelity $\|Ax - y_\delta\|^2$, by representing the unknown $x$ as the output of a CNN, $x = \varphi_\theta(z)$, where $z\in\mathbb{R}^n$ is a fixed random vector (often pixel-wise i.i.d.\ samples of random noise), and $\theta\in\mathbb{R}^p$ denotes the network's parameters to be learned.
+A U-Net \cite{ronneberger2015u} like architecture is commonly used for the network.
 DIP solves

-and presents $\varphi_{\theta^*}(z)$ as the recovered image.
-Note that the training of the network parameters $\theta$ coincides with the recovery process, and it is repeated for each individual measurement data separately.
-This procedure is unsupervised, and is guided by the principle of matching the network output $\varphi_\theta(z)$ to the measured data $y_\delta$.
-DIP uses early-stopping to deliver a satisfactory reconstruction, as the update of $\theta$ requires to be stopped early to avoid the deleterious effect of overfitting to noise.
+and presents $\varphi_{\theta^*}(z)$ as the reconstruction.
+Note that the training of the network parameters $\theta$ coincides with the recovery process, and has to be repeated for each measurement.
+The procedure is unsupervised, and guided by the principle of matching the forward projected network output $A\varphi_\theta(z)$ to the measurement data $y_\delta$.
+Due to the overparameterization of the neural networks used in DIP, a direct minimization of the loss can suffer from overfitting.
+DIP often uses early-stopping to deliver a satisfactory reconstruction: the update of $\theta$ is stopped early to avoid overfitting to the noise \cite{Ulyanov:2018}.
+This has motivated developing automated rules for early stopping \cite{JoChunChoi:2021,WangSun:2021}.